CybRogue/CybRogue/README.md

 #  About Me:
-Reverse engineering and malware analysis and other tasks....
+Reverse engineering and malware analysis and other fun tasks...

 ##  Socials: